Chester Corin

 Automating sensitive personal healthcare workflows without compromising data privacy through external cloud-based AI providers.

-A Premier League prediction engine that blends three independent probability models (XGBoost, ELO Ratings, and Market Consensus) into calibrated forecasts.
-Every prediction is recorded in a versioned ledger so accuracy and calibration can be tracked transparently over time.
+A football prediction engine that blends three independent probability models (XGBoost, ELO Ratings, and Market Consensus) into calibrated forecasts.
+The engine is used for making predictions for the Premier League season and the World Cup, with every forecast recorded in a versioned ledger and settled once results are available.

 Sports Vision